ifiokjr/verily/packages/verily_device_motion/README.md

 # verily_device_motion

-A Flutter package for detecting specific device motion events like drops, full yaw rotations, and full roll rotations using accelerometer and gyroscope data.
+A Flutter package for detecting specific device motion events like drops, yaw rotations, and roll rotations using accelerometer and gyroscope data.

 ## Features

 - Detects device drops based on freefall followed by impact.
-- Detects full 360-degree yaw rotations (spinning flat).
+- Detects yaw rotations (spinning flat) based on a configurable angle threshold.
-- Detects full 360-degree roll rotations (barrel roll).
+- Detects roll rotations (barrel roll) based on a configurable angle threshold.
+- Provides the direction (Clockwise/Counter-Clockwise) for rotation events.
 - Provides a simple stream-based API (`motionEvents`).
-- Configurable thresholds and sensitivity for detection.
+- Configurable sensitivity for drop, yaw, and roll detection.

 ## Getting Started